nicejs-is-cool/OpenSTB/README.md

 - [x] Drop `he` dependency.
 - [ ] Make this project less tied to strollbox and, more modular.
 - [ ] Auto-patch script to make using this *easier*
+    - [ ] Wait for the day sussy starts hosting stb mostly 24/7
 - [ ] IPC protocol (for worker)
+- [ ] Find a use for `SharedArrayBuffer`